Last updated: 12/16/2021

 3.8 Physical and Environmental Security:.

 (a) Physical Access to Facilities.
 LiveChat limits access to facilities where information systems that process Client Data are located to identify authorized individuals who require such access for the performance of their job function.
-LiveChat terminates the physical access of individuals promptly following the date of the termination of their employment or services or their transfer to a role no longer requiring access to Client Data;
+LiveChat terminates the physical access of individuals promptly following the date of the termination of their employment or services or their transfer to a role no longer requiring access to Client Personal Data;

 (b) Protection from Disruptions.
 LiveChat uses commercially reasonable systems and measures to protect against loss of data due to power supply failure or line interference.